 The Trustee manages liquidity risk by having sufficient liquid funds to meet member pension payments and redemptions within the time frames established by the Trustee and communicated to members.
-The net assets of the DB Funds exceed the vested benefits as at 30 June 2022 and therefore both DB Funds are in a satisfactory financial position as at the reporting date.
+The net assets of the DB Fund exceed the vested benefits as at 30 June 2023 and therefore is in a satisfactory financial position as at the reporting date.

-Mercer Consulting (Australia) Pty Ltd is the Independent Actuary for both Health Super and VISSF.
-The Independent Actuary has reviewed and considered the rate of contributions for active defined benefit members and expects the DB Fund to maintain a satisfactory financial position over the next three years.
+Mercer Consulting (Australia) Pty Ltd is the Independent Actuary for the DB fund.
+Noting that the VISSF DB sub-funds were wound up on 31 March 2023, the Independent Actuary has reviewed and considered the rate of contributions for active defined benefit members of the Health Super DB Fund and expects the fund to maintain a satisfactory financial position over the next three years.
 The employers are contributing at the amount recommended by the actuary.